 It is hypothesized that the larger the structures become, the more well-tuned the structure will be, much the same to the logic behind using large sample sizes.
 As the number of patents that are included in the representative space and subsequent structure increases, the clustering, connections, and associations represented within the structure will become more meaningful, as there are more likely to be useful patents for analogical stimulation.
-With this hypothesis in mind, we focus discussion on the structure in Figure 6.
+With this hypothesis in mind, we focus discussion on the structure in Fig. 8.
 The results in the previous study imply that "far" patents as analogical stimuli are more beneficial than "near" patents to design output quality.
-The structure in Figure 6 shows that the "near" patents from the previous study are closer to the design problem in semantic similarity than the "far" patents.
-The results from the current study imply that "near" patents are more beneficial than "far" patents to design output quality.
+The structure in Fig. 8 shows that the "near" patents from the previous study are closer to the design problem in semantic similarity than the "far" patents.
+The results from the current study imply that "far" patents are less beneficial than "near" patents to design output quality.
 The "near" patents from the current study are closer to the design problem starting point than the "far" patents from the current study, but not as near as the "far" patents from the previous study.

-These results taken all together suggest that there is a "sweet spot" for distance from the design problem when choosing analogical stimuli - in other words, there may be such a thing as "too near" and "too far" when searching for analogies to employ in design by analogy ideation practice.
+These results taken all together suggest that there is a "sweet spot" for distance from the design problem when choosing analogical stimuli-in other words, there may be such a thing as "too near" and "too far" when searching for analogies to employ in design-by-analogy ideation practice.
 The "near" patents from the previous study were too "near" to be beneficial to designers as analogical stimuli.
 The "far" patents from the current study were too "far" to be useful to the designers, as well.
-This conclusion is reinforced by the finding presented in Figure 3, showing that the participants found the "far" patents to be significantly less relevant to the design problem.
-Our findings directly challenge the random inspiration methods that some impact of example solutions on novice designers, arguing for a sweet spot for analogical distance to the given design problem.
-Based on previous work showing that experts do use analogies but can be fixated by those that include very near or close examples [74], we expect that a similar sweet spot exists, possibly with different parameters that should be explored in future work.
+This conclusion is reinforced by the finding presented in Fig. 5, showing that the participants found the "far" patents to be significantly less relevant to the design problem.
+Our findings directly challenge the random inspiration methods that some suggest can be helpful to design inspiration [20], in that random analogical stimuli may be too distant from the design problem to allow for mapping or transfer to occur.
+The current study explored the impact of example solutions on novice designers, arguing for a sweet spot for analogical distance to the given design problem.
+Based on previous work showing that experts do use analogies but can be fixated by those that include very near or close examples [75], we expect that a similar "sweet spot" exists, possibly with different parameters that should be explored in future work.
 It is important to note that this suggested "sweet spot" is dependent upon and specific to the patents and design problem, and number of patents used in this study, and would change as these variables change.
-The stabilization of this sweet spot is an area for future work.
+The stabilization of this "sweet spot" is an area for future work.